THE-SIMPLE-MARK/Dell-Latitude-E6430-Hackintosh/README.md

 This OpenCore installation has only been configured with the most basic of security measures.
 It is up to you wether you want to add more security.
 You can read the [security part from Dortania's post install guide](https://dortania.github.io/OpenCore-Post-Install/universal/security.html).

+### Showing OpenCore GUI (Recovery Mode)

+By default there is no password protection for OpenCore's GUI.
+Which means anyone can access it *if they know the hotkey and when to press it*.
+You need to hold down the ESC (escape) key from when the Dell logo shows and when it dissapears.
+You should then be greeted with a menu where you can boot into recovery mode, clear NVRAM or continue booting.

 ## Updates

 Updates I've made over time can be found here.